arifintahu/project-structure-api/readme.md

 ## About The Project

-Building project with standarized structure could save much our time.
-Then, we could focus on business process without considering too much on project structure.
-On the other hand, a good project structure should be clean, nice refractored, and easy to maintain.
+Building project with standardized structure could save much our time.
+We could focus on business process without considering too much on project structure.
+On the other hand, a good project structure should be clean, nice refactored, and easy to maintain.

 Here's why: